classicrob/simply-jekyll/_notes/Roam Cybrarian.md

 title: Roam Cybrarian
 ---

-In a discussion organized by Norman Chella about Roam Creators, he raised the thought-provoking question: “What would a job description with [[Roam]] Research as a hard skill look like?” [[If you don't know what Roam is, click on my Roam page::rsn]]
+In a discussion organized by Norman Chella of [RoamFM](https://twitter.com/roamfm?lang=en) about Roam Creators, he raised the thought-provoking question: “What would a job description with [[Roam]] Research as a hard skill look like?” [[If you don't know what Roam is, click on my Roam page::rsn]]

 **One role that popped up was a “Cybrarian.”** I'll talk about what that would look like for an applied behavioral science research lab or consultancy since that is the sort of work with which I am most familiar.